Jasmin1117/AOOPSRS/README.md

 #### Video Demo: Payroll Admin Functionalities

-We have created a full comprehensive video demonstration showcasing the functionalities of our Payroll Admin .
+We have created a comprehensive video demonstration showcasing the functionalities of our Payroll Admin .
 This video provides an overview of how Payroll Admins can generate, view, and edit employee payslips to ensure accurate payroll management.

-Watch the demo here: [Payroll Admin Dashboard: Generating and Managing Employee Payslips](https://youtu.be/6HUcJP_-e2Y)
+**Watch the demo here**: [Payroll Admin Dashboard: Generating and Managing Employee Payslips](https://youtu.be/6HUcJP_-e2Y)

-**Timestamps for Key Functionalities:**
+Timestamps for Key Functionalities:

 - 00:00 - Login
 - 00:12 - Access Employee Payslip for Whole Pay Period